adrian-web/meczyki/README.md

 Simple news website with Laravel and TDD.

-Data structure
-1. News entity with at least title, text and creation date fields.
-2. News author entity with at least name field.
-3. Articles can have multiple authors.

-Route endpoints
-1. Get article by some id.
-2. Get all articles for given author.
-3. Get top 3 authors that wrote the most articles last week.

-## How to navigate a project

-To visit articles page, manually add '/articles' route or click 'News' hyperlink (visible on default '/' page or on '/dashboard' page upon login in to a site).

-A guest can freely view and explore articles but to edit/create/delete articles you have to be logged in (registration required).

-To login/register, look up to top right corner of a website (visible only to guests) or manually visit '/login' or '/register'.
-While logged in, profile dropdown menu appears.

-From a main route '/articles' you can visit specific routes:
-- explore all articles,
-- visit a specific article,
-- visit users' articles,
-- submit edits to an article or create a new article,
-- see a list of Top 3 posting authors from last week.

 ## How to setup a Laravel project from github repository

 1. Download .zip file from a given github repository.